Sairyss/domain-driven-hexagon/README.md

 ## Exceptions Handling

 Unlike Domain Errors, exceptions should be thrown when something unexpected happens.
 Like when a process is out of memory or a database connection lost.
-In our case we also throw an Exception in Domain Objects constructor when validation fails, since we know our input is validated before it even reaches Domain so when validation of a domain object constructor fails it is an exceptional situation.
+In our case we also throw an Exception when Domain Objects are created with incorrect parameters, since we know our input is validated before it even reaches Domain so when validation of a domain object fails it is an exceptional situation.

 ### Exception types